This guide assumes that you have successfully installed the Subsonic server on your computer. If not, please refer to the installation instructions.

 After installing and starting Subsonic, open the Subsonic web page.
 The web address may differ depending on your installation options, but is typically http://localhost:4040.

-1 Setting up media folders
+Setting up music folders

 Note that if you add more than one media folder, a list will appear on the left side of the screen where you can select the active folder.